(Disclosure: Some of the links below may be affiliate links)

 What can you invest in?

 When you choose a broker, it must give you access to all the investing instruments you need.
-If you are a very simple passive investor, you may only need access to Exchange Traded Funds (ETFs).
+For example, if you are a very simple passive investor, you may only need access to Exchange Traded Funds (ETFs).
 But if you are a more sophisticated trader, you may want access to futures and other advanced instruments.

 DEGIRO gives you access to a vast array of investing instruments.